 Here are two of my most popular baseball drills for kids.
 The focus with each one of these is to develop fundamental skills while teaching your players a love for the game.
-Don’t forget to leave a comment below this article – let me know what you think, and if you have any baseball drills you’d like to share with our community!
+Don’t forget to leave a comment below this article.
+You can let me know what you think of these, and share some of your favorite drills with our community too!

 Kids Baseball Drill #1: Throwing Stations